-Visitation's religion classes contemplate the relationship between faith and reason and examine the world from a Catholic perspective.
+Visitation's theology classes contemplate the relationship between faith and reason and examine the world from a Catholic perspective.
 Classes prioritize meaningful time of silence and stillness, quieting the noise of our busy lives, in order to listen to and converse with God in prayer.
-Above all, religion teachers encourage students to develop a personal relationship with God and to Live Jesus by reflecting God’s gentle strength in their interactions with others.
-The Religion Department follows the U.S. Bishop’s curriculum framework in the context of Salesian Spirituality and works in tandem with Campus Ministry and Christian Service.
+Above all, theology teachers encourage students to develop a personal relationship with God and to Live Jesus by reflecting God’s gentle strength in their interactions with others.
+The Theology Department follows the U.S. Bishop’s curriculum framework in the context of Salesian Spirituality and works in tandem with Campus Ministry and Christian Service.

 The sophomore curriculum expands upon students’ introduction to Christology, focusing on how the Church was established by Christ to continue His saving work on earth.
 Students receive an overview of salvation history.
 This study culminates in an exploration of Christ’s passion, death, and resurrection and ascension and its implications for the life of a believer.
 The course continues with a study of Ecclesiology, focusing on how the Church was established by Christ.
 Ecclesiology topics and doctrinal teachings are contextualized in their historical emergence over time.
 Students are introduced to the foundational elements of the Church’s identity: one, holy, catholic, and apostolic.
 The course explores the role of the Church in the world, and how it evaluates “signs of the times,” with significant attention paid to dialogue within the Church, with the state, and with other religions.

 Sophomores contextualize Salesian spirituality in the larger narrative of the history of the Church.
 Students explore the spirituality of St. Francis de Sales and St. Jane de Chantal as well as the charisms of other Catholic religious orders and their founders throughout our study of Church History.